-In DWDM systems, OM could help in the following activities:
+In DWDM systems, optical monitoring could help in the following activities:

-- i) configuration management for system and channel activation, addition of new channels, etc.; - ii) fault management to detect and to isolate faults; - iii) degradation management in order to keep the system running and to detect degradations before a fault occurs.
+- i) Configuration management for system and channel activation, addition of new channels, etc. - ii) Fault management to detect and to isolate faults. - iii) Degradation management in order to keep the system running and to detect degradations before a fault occurs.